 Some email clients do not support the use of web fonts.

 In these cases, the email client will display a hand-selected fallback font instead.
 These are system fonts we’ve chosen for you that match the style and character width of each web font as closely as possible.

 For example, this is how a message designed with Poppins might appear in a mail client that doesn’t support web fonts.
 Instead of Poppins, the email client displays a fallback system font, Verdana:

 We recommend using the Litmus email testing tool to quickly preview how your messages will display in over 90 different email clients.

 When a message is opened in an email client that does not support web fonts, it will display a fallback font instead.
 These are system fonts that match the corresponding web fonts as closely as possible.

 I don't see the font I want to use.
 Can I upload my own?

-Nutshell Marketing doesn’t currently allow custom font uploads, because custom fonts are very unlikely to appear correctly for most recipients.
+Nutshell Campaigns doesn’t currently allow custom font uploads, because custom fonts are very unlikely to appear correctly for most recipients.